skmin-lab/unixmd/docs/source/objects/qm/prog_molpro.rst

    Here, you should refer to manual of Molpro program if you want to see detailed lists for **basis_set** variable.

-.. note:: Currently, **guess** variable reads the following two strings.
-   One is *'hf'*, which uses HF orbitlas as initial guess of CASSCF method for every time step.
-   The other is **read**, which reads wf.wfu file generated from previous step.
-   If **guess_file** exists, then wf.wfu file is used as initial guess at t = 0.0 s.

 +----------------------+------------------------------------------------+----------------+
 | Keywords             | Work                                           | Default        |